 Communicating with Computers: Active Context (W911NF-15-1-0544)

 The DARPA Communicating with Computers (CwC) program develops technologies for a new generation of human-machine interaction in which machines act as proactive collaborators rather than merely problem solving tools.
 We are developing an interactive dialogue system which allows scientists to interact with a computer partner – one that is able to harness knowledge extracted from the biomedical literature – to construct and test hypotheses about molecular systems.
-Listen to a podcast about our work, which appeared in The Guardian.
+Listen to a podcast about our work, which appeared in The Guardian or check out the following article authored by the director of DARPA that appeared in WIRED.